chriscdn/cs-vue-vite-plugin/README.md

 app.use(CSVueVite, initialState)
 ```

 This automatically registers all components in `~/src/components/`.
+It also registers a global `$session` (see [@kweli/cs-rest](https://github.com/chriscdn/cs-rest)) for issuing REST and RPC requests to Content Server.